vchongmorrison/vchongmorrison.github.io/_protocols/dissociation-zebrafish-FACS.md

 ---
-Dissociation of zebrafish larvae for FACS
+title: "dissociation-zebrafish-FACS"
 ---

+# Dissociation of zebrafish larvae for FACS

 ## Introduction
 This protocol has been tested on dissected heads/trunks and whole 30 hpf larvae to FAC-sort pineal cells (~40 cells per embryo, >80% viability) with a 100 µm nozzle.
 For negative gating, ~20 whole wild type embryos is usually sufficient.